 Scale

-During the last 20 years El Salvador's⁩ ⁨economy has become relatively less complex, moving from the ⁩⁨57th to the 67th⁩ position in the ECI rank.
+During the last 20 years El Salvador's⁩ ⁨economy has become relatively more complex, moving from the ⁩⁨65th to the 65th⁩ position in the ECI rank.

 These economic complexity rankings use 6 digit exports classified according to the HS96 classification.
 We consider only countries with population of at least 1 million and exports of at least $1 billion, and products with world trade over $500 million.
 To explore different rankings and vary these parameters visit the custom rankings section.